ivakoleva/javacourse181112/tasks.md

 * Exercise:
     ** Build & deploy web app using tomcat maven plugin, in debug mode
         *** stop breakpoint at init, doGet and destroy methods
+        *** find out how many instances of HelloWorldServlet, and life cycle

 22.01: